Customer Focus 2022 Activity

 - Empowering teams through strong leadership

-In supporting this rollout, 13 Academy Stores spread across the three main regions have been rolled out globally.
+In supporting the program, 13 Academy Stores spread across the three main regions were rolled out globally.
 Located in Stockholm, Zurich, Athens, Madrid, Marrakesh, Jordan, Toronto, New York (Newark), Cancun, São Paulo, Buenos Aires (Ezeiza), Melbourne and Bali, these stores serve to test concepts and best practices, and function as a reference for stores in other airports and geographies.

 Fulfilling new consumption habits

-New customer behavior trends - observed in the dedicated surveys which are regularly conducted - indicate two main requirements: an increasing need for more contactless and reduced in-person interaction and a more digital in-store engagement, as well as the availability of sustainable products.
-A shift in consumer behavior that is suggested to endure and increase in the long term.
+New customer behavior trends – observed in the dedicated surveys which are regularly conducted, as well as by analyzing social media channels with artificial intelligence – indicate three main requirements: availability of sustainable and wellbeing products, as well as an ongoing need for more contactless and reduced in-person interaction at the tills and more digital instore engagement.
+Further shifts in consumer behavior will happen in the future, and we keep monitoring the evolution to offer suitable solutions.

-The choice by customers of more sustainable products when shopping is another trend consolidated in the last couple of years.
-According to research from the consultancy M1ndset, 84% of travel retail and duty-free shoppers think a greater focus on sustainability by manufacturers has a positive impact on their perception of a brand, whilst 74% feel that a greater focus on sustainability increases the likelihood of them purchasing products of a certain brand.
+The choice by customers of more sustainable products when shopping is another trend seen in the last couple of years.
+According to research from the consultancy M1ndset, 84 % of travel retail and duty-free shoppers think a greater focus on sustainability by manufacturers has a positive impact on their perception of a brand, whilst 74 % feel that a greater focus on sustainability increases the likelihood of them purchasing products of a certain brand.

-In 2021, Dufry has implemented a Sustainable Product Identification System in 171 shops across 128 airports, highlighting those products that are aligned with customers' personal values and which fulfill defined sustainability criteria.
-The signage created for the purpose is simple and easy to understand and has been designed to highlight and create customer awareness of the various sustainability criteria associated with Dufry's selection of products.
-Over 550 products were selected for this experience, with positive response amongst customers.
-Dufry is currently evaluating customers’ feedback and assessing a wider spread of the initiative across other locations.
+In 2021, Dufry implemented a Sustainable Product Identification System, highlighting those products that are aligned with customers' personal values and which fulfill defined sustainability criteria.
+The signage created for the purpose is simple and easy to understand and has been designed to highlight and create customer awareness of the various sustainability criteria associated with Dufry´s selection of products.
+In 2022, this initiative has been extended to additional locations and products, which now includes 675 products from 20 global suppliers across all Dufry´s core product categories and is implemented in 167 shops across 126 locations globally.

-Dufry does not produce any goods nor sell any whitelabel products.
+Dufry neither produces any goods nor sells any whitelabel products; except for a pilot private-label assortment, including for example, destination products introduced in the second half of 2022.
 As a pure retailer, all products available on our shelves are produced by third party companies.
-As explained in the Trusted Partner section of this ESG report, Dufry expects all of its suppliers to comply with the law, stipulated contract conditions and international best practices in respect of human rights and the environment, as well as health and safety and labor standards.
+As explained in the Trusted Partner section of this ESG report, Dufry expects all of its suppliers to comply with the law, stipulated contract conditions and international best practices in respect of human rights, the environment, health and safety and labor standards.
 To ensure this, Dufry regularly updates its Supplier Code of Conduct, which stipulates the provisions required to be a supplier to Dufry.
-As an additional step, since 2018 Dufry proactively approaches its main product suppliers to secure their agreement with and/or acknowledgement of the Supplier Code of Conduct, and hence ensure the provisions included are accepted, establishing a 3-year cycle for reassessment.
-During 2021, Dufry conducted a recertification process of its Supplier Code of Conduct.
-On this occasion, Dufry more than tripled the number of suppliers from each of the product categories, reaching over 117 suppliers (37 suppliers in 2019) that represent 56% of the Group's procurement budget (compared to 44% of the previous certification).
-By close of 2021, suppliers representing 45% of the total procurement volume (COGS) had accepted or acknowledged the Supplier Code of Conduct (2019: 38%).
-On top of monitoring suppliers to ensure compliance with the principles established in Dufry´s Supplier Code of Conduct, the Company will continue to reach additional suppliers going forward.
-Following the three-years-cycle approach, the next complete re-certification is planned for 2024.
+As an additional step, since 2018 Dufry proactively approaches its main product suppliers to secure their agreement with and / or acknowledgement of the Supplier Code of Conduct, and hence ensure the provisions included are accepted, following a 3-year cycle for reassessment.

-The DFWC’s Code of Conduct provides a unique standard for promoting responsible retailing of alcohol products in the duty-free and travel retail channels,establishing clear guidelines for commercial communications, sales of product in the travel retail and duty-free environments and for product sampling and tasting at the point of sale.
+The DFWC’s Code of Conduct provides a unique standard for promoting responsible retailing of alcohol products in the duty-free and travel retail channels, establishing clear guidelines for commercial communications, sales of products in the travel retail and duty-free environments and for product sampling and tasting at the point of sale.
 The Code of Conduct is publicly available from the DFWC website.

 In 2021, we took an additional step forward to obtain the DFWC Responsible Retailer accreditation.
-This accreditation is granted after members of our staff involved in the sale of alcohol products – both at store and office levels – are trained on the above-mentioned code through a DFWC developed training module.
-By the end of 2021, over 2,300 of our employees had obtained that certification.
-This important training has now been incorporated into Dufry´s training catalogue and the company will continue to train employees involved in the sale of alcohol going forward.
+This accreditation is granted after members of our staff involved in the sale of alcohol products – both at store and office levels – have been trained on the abovementioned code through a DFWC developed training module.
+By the end of 2022, over 2,300 of our employees had obtained that certification.
+This important training is incorporated into Dufry´s training catalogue and the company continues to train all other employees who are involved in the sale of alcohol.

 Further progress in several areas